vanshitm12/Fitness-Tracker/readme.md

+Fitness Tracker & Meal Planner
-Project Overview
+Overview

-The Fitness Tracker & Meal Planner is a web application designed to help users track their workouts, monitor their progress, and get personalized meal recommendations based on their activities.
-The app integrates the Nutritionix API to provide meal suggestions tailored to the calories burned during workouts.
+The Fitness Tracker & Meal Planner is a web application designed to help users log workouts, track progress, and receive personalized meal recommendations based on their activities.
+By integrating the Nutritionix API, the app provides tailored meal suggestions based on calories burned during workouts, making fitness tracking more intuitive and goal-oriented.

 Features

-Workout Logging:
+1. Workout Logging
-Log workouts with details like type, duration, and calories burned.
+Log workouts with details such as type, duration, and calories burned.
-View a list of logged workouts.
+View a history of logged workouts for easy tracking.
-Progress Tracking:
+2. Progress Tracking
-Track total calories burned and active minutes.
+Monitor total calories burned and active minutes over time.
-Visualize progress using a bar chart (Chart.js).
+Visualize progress using interactive bar charts (powered by Chart.js).

-Meal Recommendations:
+3. Meal Recommendations

-Get meal recommendations based on the type of workout and calories burned.
+Get personalized meal suggestions based on workout type and calories burned.
-Display meal details, including calories and macronutrients.
+View meal details, including calories and macronutrient breakdown.
 Technologies Used

-Frontend:
+Frontend
-HTML, CSS, JavaScript
+HTML, CSS, JavaScript – For building a responsive and interactive UI.
-Chart.js for progress visualization
+Chart.js – For visualizing workout progress with charts.

-API:
+API Integration
-Nutritionix API for meal recommendations
+Nutritionix API – Fetches meal recommendations based on calories burned.
+Development Tools
+Visual Studio Code – Primary development environment.
+Browser Developer Tools – Used for debugging and testing.
 Tools:
 Visual Studio Code.
 Browser Developer Tools for debugging